-Excuse yourself for a few minutes, then stick your fingers in your ears for 20 to 30 seconds.
+The next time you get hiccups, stick your fingers in your ears for 20 to 30 seconds.
 Alternatively, you can press the soft areas behind your earlobes, just below the base of the skull.
 This sends a “relax” signal through the vagus nerve, which connects to the diaphragm.
 According to new research, these classic home remedies have surprising health benefits.

 6. Drink some water to get rid of hiccups

 Take nine or ten quick sips in a row from a glass of water.
 When you’re gulping a drink, rhythmic contractions of the esophagus override spasms of the diaphragm.
 If this doesn’t work, place a single layer of paper towel over the top of a glass, then drink through the towel.
 You’ll have to “pull” even harder with your diaphragm to suck up the water.

 7. Combine strategies 5 and 6

 If you can block your ears while you drink the water, all the better.
 Stick your fingers in your ears and sip though a straw.
 You’re pressing on the vagus nerve while also getting the benefits of steady swallowing—it’s one of the most effective home remedies for hiccups.

 You won’t believe these crazy old-time remedies that were used to treat the flu!

 A spoonful of sugar is a popular hiccups cure because its graininess could slightly irritate the esophagus, causing the phrenic nerves to “reset” themselves, although there is no proof of this.
 Check out these unsolved medical mysteries that still stump doctors.